DASDAE/ctemps_tutorial/README.md

 1. Use DASCore to index, query, and chunk a directory of DAS files.

-2. Create visualizations of DAS Patches.
+2. Create visualizations of DAS Patches in time and frequency domain.

-3. Perform filtering to improve signal to noise ratio of seismic events.
+3. Perform filtering to improve signal to noise ratio of signal of interest.

+4. Low-pass filter and downsample the data.

-4. Calculate time-based statistics on rolling windows of continuous data.
+5. Calculate time-based statistics on rolling windows of continuous data.

 The introductory slides can be found [here](https://dasdae.github.io/presentations/ctepms_2024/ctemps_2024.html).